 Families will also benefit from the multi-gadget policies which can cover all a families phones (along with all the other things we have already mentioned) both in and out of the home without the possibility of affecting your home insurance no claims bonus.
 Finally, and this is particularly apt for this time of year, students should really consider making the most of this as phones aren’t covered as part of student insurance policies.

 So the need for the insurance is clear and with so many companies cottoning onto this there has been a place in the market for a comparison website, and that is where — as of 2nd September — moneymaxim.co.uk have stepped in.

 The list of things you can search for is rather impressive consisting of 23 different types of gadgets: Mobile Phone, Blackberry, iPad, iPhone, Laptop, Sat Nav, MP3, iPod, Camera, Games Console, PSP, Portable Console, Video Camera, DVD player, Flatscreen TV, E-Reader, Projector, Headphones, Home Cinema, Camera Lens, Bluetooth Devices, In Car Computer and finally PDAs.

-As Mark Bower the Managing Director said, “Whatever the product we are confident that we can find an affordable insurance solution to offer the best value cover out there – we support our online comparison site with a telephone support team too, so our customers receive an excellent all round personal service.
+As Mark Bower, the Managing Director said, “Whatever the product we are confident that we can find an affordable insurance solution to offer the best value cover out there – we support our online comparison site with a telephone support team too, so our customers receive an excellent all-around personal service.
 A key benefit of the moneymaxim service is that it is easy to compare prices and features for various products and services in about 60 seconds.”

 Via – Money Maxim